richTheCreator/richthedesigner/src/pages/index.md

     image: /media/FlowerBG.jpg
 products:
   heading: High Value, Fair Price
-  description: "Elevated Trading is focused on delivering the highest quality,
+  description: Elevated Trading is focused on delivering the highest quality,
     Oregon-grown hemp products at a fair price to our customers, and we firmly believe that strong, strategic partnerships with like-minded business owners are the key to future success as the hemp/CBD industry matures.
-We look forward to demonstrating how we can bring value to your business. "
+We look forward to demonstrating how we can bring value to your business.
   productImages:
     - image: /media/hemp_flower.jpg
       alt: test